 What is the Colorado State Model Performance Management System?

 CDE is working in partnership with RANDA Solutions, Inc. (RANDA) to create an online performance management system to support districts in the implementation, data collection and effective use of the Colorado State Model Evaluation System.
-The Colorado State Model Performance Management System will be ready for the 2014-2015 school year.
-The performance management system will include electronic interfaces and data collection tools for the state model evaluation rubrics, measures of student learning/outcomes, final effectiveness ratings, and aggregate reports to support principals and district leaders to provide useful and actionable feedback and possible professional development opportunities for educators.
+The Colorado State Model Performance Management System launched in the 2014-2015 school year.
+The performance management system includes electronic interfaces and data collection tools for the state model evaluation rubrics, measures of student learning/outcomes, final effectiveness ratings, and aggregate reports to support principals and district leaders to provide useful and actionable feedback and possible professional development opportunities for educators.

 How was RANDA chosen to power the Colorado State Model Performance Management System?

-Will Colorado school districts be required to use the Colorado State Model Performance Management System?
+Are Colorado school districts required to use the Colorado State Model Performance Management System?

 No, you can use the Colorado State Model Performance Management System for whichever educator groups you plan to use the Colorado State Model Evaluation System.

-How will personnel information in the Colorado State Model Performance Management System be protected and used?
+How is personnel information in the Colorado State Model Performance Management System protected and used?

 Furthermore, RANDA provides additional protections as the hosts of the data contained in the Colorado State Model Performance Management System.

-What training will be available on the Colorado State Model Performance Management System?
+What training is available on the Colorado State Model Performance Management System?

-How can my district/BOCES sign-up to use the Colorado State Model Performance Management System?
+How can my district/BOCES/charter school sign-up to use the Colorado State Model Performance Management System?

 - RANDA Development Advisory Council - The council is comprised of practitioners and administrators to inform the development of the solution.
-The council will meet regularly to provide feedback to CDE and RANDA at key points in the development process.
-To view a list of council participants, click here.
+The council provided feedback to CDE and RANDA at key points in the development process.
+All educators with a desire to join the advisory council had the opportunity to do so.
+The council was and is comprised of a mix of teachers, principals, HR staff and EE representatives, superintendents, charter school leaders, and BOCES executive directors.
+To learn more about this group, please contact firstname.lastname@example.org.

 CDE Roles and Responsibilities